dotnet/docs-maui/docs/fundamentals/data-binding/commanding.md

 Because the button is always enabled, it is not necessary to specify a `canExecute` argument in the `Command` constructor.

-The **Backspace** button is enabled only when the length of the entry is greater than 1, or if `Entry` is not equal to the string "0":
+The **Backspace** button is enabled only when the length of the entry is greater than 1, or if <xref:Microsoft.Maui.Controls.Entry> is not equal to the string "0":

 ```csharp
 public class DecimalKeypadViewModel : INotifyPropertyChanged